 4. Advantages and Cautions for Using OTIF.

-An operation’s OTIF not only reflects its ability to meet its delivery commitments but also is an indicator of the overall health of its supply chain operations.
+Without a doubt, an operation’s OTIF rate not only reflects on its ability to meet its delivery commitments but also is an indicator of the overall health of its supply chain operations.
 Specifically, utilizing OTIF effectively offers businesses a clear snapshot of their logistical prowess, highlighting areas of strength and pinpointing opportunities for improvement.
 However, while OTIF can drive substantial benefits, it is important to navigate its implementation thoughtfully to avoid potential drawbacks.
 Below are the principal advantages and cautions of using OTIF as a key performance indicator.

 OTIF Advantages and Cautions